Made up of two sections

 Do I need to study for Casper?

-Our research shows that test preparation for Casper only slightly improves results.
-It shows that Casper is relatively immune to coaching.
-However, to ensure you are ready for the test and to display your ability, it is important prior to your test date to familiarize yourself with the test format and technical requirements so you are comfortable, oriented and focused on test day.
+You should prepare for the Casper test by familiarizing yourself with the test format and technical requirements.
+However, our research shows that third party coaching and prep can actually hinder your test score.
+You can access free prep resources on our website to ensure that you are comfortable, oriented, and focused on test day.
 Read our blog for tips on how to prepare for Casper.
 Visit the test prep page for more information on how to prepare for the Casper test.